 Running an HDMI cable from your computer to the monitor may seem like a simple task, but it isn’t necessarily so.
 Among all the major considerations to make, you also need to get cables that are in-wall rated to ensure there is no fire or smoke hazard in the house.

 An HDMI cable, out of all things, may not seem like it could ever lead to a fire, but you’d be surprised how even the smallest things can create much larger costlier issues.
-In-wall rated cables aren’t that costly compared to normal wires but can make a huge difference.
+In-wall rated cables aren’t as costly as normal wires but can make a huge difference.
 Make sure you are staying safe and keeping your family and employees safe by making the right decisions.